LINCHPIN

 The word "flourishing" has become fashionable in policy circles, which makes it necessary to define it with care before it is emptied of meaning.
 We begin where the Western tradition begins: with Aristotle.

-The utilitarian framework produces affluent anomie—rich societies with epidemic loneliness, declining fertility, and rising deaths of despair.
+The utilitarian framework produces affluent anomie: rich societies with epidemic loneliness, declining fertility, and rising deaths of despair.
 It can measure standard of living with great precision while remaining blind to whether anyone is actually living well.

-Human flourishing is the condition in which persons are formed by and contribute to institutions—families, schools, faith communities, employers, civic associations—that cultivate virtue, sustain obligation, and transmit culture across generations.
-SEED Alliance working definition
+Human flourishing is the condition in which persons are formed by and contribute to institutions (families, schools, faith communities, employers, civic associations) that cultivate virtue, sustain obligation, and transmit culture across generations.

-This definition draws on Alasdair MacIntyre's account of practices and institutions in After Virtue.4 MacIntyre argues that virtues can only be understood within the context of practices—complex forms of cooperative human activity through which goods internal to those practices are realized.
+The definition draws on Alasdair MacIntyre's account of practices and institutions in After Virtue.4 MacIntyre argues that virtues can only be understood within the context of practices, the complex forms of cooperative human activity through which goods internal to those practices are realized.
 Practices depend on institutions to sustain them: the practice of medicine depends on hospitals and medical schools; the practice of politics depends on legislative bodies and civic organizations; the practice of family life depends on legal structures, religious communities, and cultural norms that support marriage and child-rearing.
 When institutions weaken, practices degrade, and the virtues those practices cultivate atrophy.

 03